plamendp/ubuntu-fresh-setup/README.md

-# Initial setup of a Freshly installed Ubuntu Desktop
+# Initial setup of a Freshly installed Ubuntu Desktop (tested with v20.04+ but should be fine with 16.04+ as well)

 A very simple script to install and setup the usual stuff you are doing every time you install a brand new Ubuntu Desktop!